 - Definitely put coarse sea salt on top once the brownies are baked.
 Similar to the espresso powder, the salt brings out the sweetness and chocolate flavor.
 They were made for each other.

 Ok, let’s do this!
-I hope you love these as much as we do.
+I hope you love these homemade fudgy brownies as much as we do.
 If you make the recipe, please leave a star rating and review, and tag me on Instagram @katiebirdbakes so I can see your bakes!

 Favorite Fudgy Brownies